Is Your Business Brexit Ready?

 Put simply, if you trade goods with the EU, those goods will need to have import or export customs declarations covering their movement in/out of the UK.
 In addition, if you trade between GB and NI then goods moved into NI will require a Movement declaration.
 Regardless of the Free Trade Agreement between the UK and the EU the requirement for customs declarations on goods moving between the UK and EU remains.
 You need to use a commodity code (also known as a tariff code) to classify your goods when you complete import or export declarations.

 As well as customs declarations for goods, the end of the transition period also brought in the need for safety and security fillings for their movements.

 Sign-up to Descartes’ e-Customs software in our Online Shop to manage your customs declarations for Brexit.

 Changes caused by Brexit will impact a number of processes, but the most widely impacting change is the need for:

-No matter how large or small your business, anyone trading with the EU from the UK will be affected by Brexit.
+No matter how large or small your business, anyone trading with the EU from the UK or moving goods between GB and NI will be affected by Brexit.
 This includes:

 Brexit Timeline & Milestones